OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Event-SSO-NAA/README.md

 ## Applies to

-- Outlook (Beta Channel for classic Outlook only, new Outlook coming soon).
-- Outlook on the web.
+- Outlook on Windows (new and classic), Mac, mobile, and on the web.

-For more information on supported platforms, see [NAA supported accounts and hosts](https://learn.microsoft.com/office/dev/add-ins/develop/enable-nested-app-authentication-in-your-add-in#naa-supported-accounts-and-hosts).

 ## Prerequisites

 - Office connected to a Microsoft 365 subscription (including Office on the web).
-- You need to join the [Microsoft 365 Insider Program](https://insider.microsoft365.com/join) to use the NAA preview features.
-Choose the **Beta Channel** insider level.
 - [Node.js](https://nodejs.org/) version 16 or greater.
 - [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) version 8 or greater.